ashikibrahim07/leap-year-checker/README.md

 ## Leap Year Checker

-This is a simple web application that helps users determine whether a given year is a leap year or not.
+This is a simple web application that helps users determine whether  year they entered is a leap year or not.

 I built this project some time ago, and now I'm on a streak of uploading my projects to GitHub.
 This is one of them